 Nuts and spices.

-Tasting roasted and raw pistachios.
+Sophia and Rob, tasting roasted and raw pistachios.

 Traditional Greek coffee: coffee grounds and water are put into a small copper pot and nestled into hot volcanic sand until it percolates.